by Carly Neubert, BA, NC July 03, 2019

 Yes, Omega 3 supplements have the same benefits for dogs, cats, and other animals.
 Always consider the weight of your pet when giving her an Omega 3 supplement.
 Kids need Omega 3 in their diets also.
 If your child is not eating at least two servings of fish per week, then add a children’s fish oil supplement to their diet.

 There are not any foods that are fortified with additional Omega 3 fatty acids.
 Fish oil and Omega 3 supplements will always be the highest source of Omega 3.
-Some eggs advertize Omega 3s, but this is because the chicken feed has been fortified with Omega 3 supplements.
+Some eggs advertise Omega 3s, but this is because the chicken feed has been fortified with Omega 3 supplements.
 Omega 3 eggs are not a good source of fatty acids in your diet.
 Don’t count on them to obtain adequate Omega 3 levels within your body.

 I recommend at least 1000 mg of high quality, toxin-free Omega 3 fish oil per day, on top of at least 2 servings of fish per week.
 You can order a home test kit to measure Omega 3 levels or talk with your doctor about ordering a lab test through Quest Diagnostics.